 What are the benefits of burning Palo Santo?

 Palo Santo is traditionally used to cleanse spaces and create a calm atmosphere.
 Its high limonene content — a natural terpene — is associated with stress relief and mood enhancement.
 It's popular as part of evening rituals, yoga sessions and meditation practice.
+For more details on the benefits of Palo Santo, read our magazine article.

 How many times can you use one Palo Santo stick?